 Hi, I'm Jax, the Guacamole Expert.
 Welcome to your home for all-things guacamole.
 Here, you'll find your Guac 101.
 I've answered common questions by category, and made it easy to share with your friends.
 They'll be impressed with your new-found guac knowledge.

-Guacamole always looks good, but sometimes it’s worth going the extra mile.
+Guacamole always looks good, but sometimes it’s worth going the extra mile to make it fancy.
 Try adorning your dip with edible flowers to transform your guacamole into a delicious bouquet.
 If you’re throwing a fiesta, serve your guac in a margarita glass and line the rim with seasoning salt.
 Guacamole even enjoys dressing up for Halloween!

 Got room for dessert?
-Not only does dessert guacamole exist, it tastes amazing.
-It may seem odd, but you can satisfy your sweet tooth with this dark chocolate raspberry dessert guac or these decadent chocolate guacamole cannolis.
+Not only does dessert guacamole exist, but it also tastes amazing.
+It may seem odd, but you can satisfy your sweet tooth with this Dark Chocolate Raspberry Dessert Guacamole or these decadent Chocolate Guacamole Cannolis.
 Share your dessert with loved ones and save room for seconds.

 Guacamole and omelets are a match made in the skillet.
 Start your day by whipping up this omelet with ham and swap the avocados on top with a helping of guac.
 Or fold the guacamole inside the omelet for a rich and creamy center.